troyswanson/troyswanson.github.io/index.md

 # Hi, I'm Troy Swanson

-I'm a *web developer* at Rackspace.
+I'm a *web developer* at ObjectRocket.